acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 In conclusion, ASP.NET Core team's decision will provide a more streamlined and integrated approach for handling OpenAPI support within the ASP.NET Core ecosystem.

-Developers can still leverage the Swagger UI package a.k.a Swachbuckle or switch to modern alternatives like the Scalar API documentation platform that offers a more robust and customizable solution for generating and interacting with API references.
+Developers can still leverage the Swagger UI package a.k.a Swachbuckle or switch to modern alternatives like the Scalar API documentation platform that offers a more robust and customizable solution for interacting with OpenAPI documents.

 Exploring with new customization and tooling options will ensure that API documentation and testing remain efficient and effective, it will also help the community to continue building and maintaining high-quality web APIs in the evolving .NET landscape.